 Where acting as such a Processor of Personal Data, KPMG will in any event treat such Personal Data in accordance with the above paragraphs relating to security and confidentiality and information transfer and compliance, only transfer Personal Data where the Client has agreed to such a transfer (which it may do in advance under the terms of engagement with KPMG) and inform the Client if there is serious breach of security in relation to Personal Data so that it can inform the Data Subjects concerned, where necessary.

-V. International Databases
+VII.
+International Databases

 For legitimate business and professional reasons, KPMG International has created, will continue to create, and will maintain, systems and applications that contain Personal Data about KPMG Personnel (and, where applicable, their immediate family members) and Clients, suppliers, contractors and business associates.
 These systems and applications are part of the shared electronic communications, knowledge management, and information technology environments of the KPMG Firms and are used to share this Personal Data between KPMG Firms to the extent permitted by law and applicable professional standards.

-VI.
-Complaints, Questions and Additional Information
+VIII.
+Your Rights, Complaints, Questions and Additional Information.

-We will acknowledge your email within 14 days and seek to resolve your concern within one month of receipt.
+We will acknowledge your email and seek to resolve your concern within one month of receipt.
 Where the concern is complex or we have a large volume of concerns, we will notify you that the concern will take longer than one month to resolve, and we will seek to resolve your concern within three months of the concern being first raised.

 In any event, you always have the right to lodge a complaint with the French Data Privacy Regulatory Authority, the Commission Nationale de l’Informatique et Libertés (CNIL).

-VII.
+IX.
 Changes to this Privacy Notice

 KPMG may modify this Privacy Notice from time to time to reflect our current privacy practices.
 When we make changes to this Privacy Notice, we will revise the "updated" date at the top of this page.
 Any changes to the processing of personal data as described in this Privacy Notice affecting you will be communicated to you through an appropriate channel, depending on how we normally communicate with you.